 - Federal and state need-based grants and scholarships

-Federal Pell Grants, Federal Supplemental Educational Opportunity Grant, and Michigan Competitive Scholarships.
-SEOG funds are limited; they area awarded to applicants with the most need.
+Federal Pell Grant, Federal Supplemental Educational Opportunity Grant, and Michigan Competitive Scholarship.
+SEOG funds are limited; they are awarded to applicants with the most need.

 - Tuition-Based Scholarships